-Brexit review at Pleasance Courtyard, Edinburgh – ‘political satire that suffers from poor pacing’
+Brexit review at Pleasance Courtyard, Edinburgh – ‘poorly paced political satire’

 Robert Khan and Tom Salinsky have carved out a niche for themselves writing topical political plays populated by a cast of comedians.
-Previous efforts include Coalition and Kingmaker, the latter about the political ambitions of a London mayor.
-Now, perhaps inevitably, they’re tackling Brexit.
+Previous efforts include Coalition and Kingmaker, the latter play a comedy about the political ambitions of a blustering but ruthless London mayor.
+Now they’ve turned their attention to Brexit.

-There are some smart lines and nice swipes at political in-party squabbling.
 Cruttenden is amusingly smarmy and Mike McShane stands out as a duplicitous adviser to the prime minister.
 But this kind of Yes Minister set-up needs to be delivered swiftly and snappily and at the moment that’s simply not the case.
-There are lulls in Salinsky’s production, audibility issues and the sense that not everyone is completely on top of the twists of the script.
-Its claws also are a bit blunt.
+There are sizeable lulls in Salinsky’s production, serious audibility issues and a strong sense that not everyone in the cast is completely on top of the twists of the script.

-The most brutal thing about the play is how plausible it is that two years down the line we’ll be no nearer a solution than we are now.
+There are a number of sharp lines and a few well-targeted swipes at in-party squabbling, but for the most part the satire feels a bit toothless.
+The most brutal thing about the play is how plausible it feels that two years down the line we’ll be no nearer a solution than we are now.

 We need your help…